Boris Johnson and Jeremy Hunt square off in UK prime minister debate | DW | 09.07.2019

 Both candidates said during the debate that Britain could withstand a no-deal Brexit, if the country "prepared."
 Hunt said that Britain could get through a hard Brexit with preparation, but added it would not be a "walk in the park."

-Johnson says a no-deal Brexit would be "vanishingly inexpensive" if the UK prepares, while admitting it would be costly if badly handled.
+Johnson said a no-deal Brexit would be "vanishingly inexpensive" if the UK prepares, while admitting it would be costly if badly handled.

 Read more: Should non-EU citizens be worried about a hard Brexit?